 Back when I was … hmmm, about 12 years old, I don’t remember exactly…

-But I remember being the proud owner of a Meccano set.
+But I remember distinctly what I was back then, the proud owner of a Meccano set.

 This was in the pre-computer games days and anyway, the money was scarce.
 In fact, I remember somebody said there wasn’t any to be had.

 So with the money I could muster, I would purchase these Meccano fan magazines.
 They used to reveal all kinds of secrets how to make the most of it.

 Another thing I possessed but wasn’t proud of, unaware of the fact it’s a gift at the time, is a curious mind.

 Perfect way to keep a kid happy and quiet for hours? 🙂

 Get him to build complex structures (have the skill) just to run some stupid electric signal that would make a wheel turn or a light flash.

 After a while I got sick and tired of building sand castles made of metal.

 So I learned how to get things done myself.